 CARES Act Tax Considerations

 Congress recently passed the economic stimulus package referred to as the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act1”), the Paycheck Protection Program and Health Care Enhancement Act (“PPPHCE Act”), and the Paycheck Protection Program Flexibility Act (“PPP Flexibility Act”) (together, the CARES Act1, PPPHCE Act, and PPP Flexibility Act are called the “CARES Act”).
-The CARES Act is important to certain manufacturers because it offers necessary financial relief during this unprecedented time.
-Understanding the available loans and grants, tax provisions, and employment considerations available under the CARES Act could have a tremendous impact on manufacturers as they make business-critical decisions about their workforce and the continuation of their businesses.
+The CARES Act is important to certain real estate businesses because it offers necessary financial relief during this unprecedented time.
+Understanding the available loans and grants, tax provisions, and employment considerations available under the CARES Act could have a tremendous impact on real estate businesses as they make business-critical decisions about their workforce and the continuation of their businesses.
 As further information becomes available about financial relief offered under the CARES Act, we will update this post.

-What are the key provisions in the CARES Act that impact the manufacturing sector?
+What are the key provisions in the CARES Act that impact the real estate and construction sector?

-The CARES Act establishes a new temporary lending program for small businesses (Note: As discussed below, “passive” real estate businesses are ineligible), extends the Economic Injury Disaster Loan (“EIDL”) program and allows for advances, amends the tax code, and includes new items relevant to unemployment insurance.
+The CARES Act establishes a new temporary lending program for small businesses (Note: As discussed below, “passive” real estate businesses are ineligible), extends the Economic Injury Disaster Loan (“EIDL”) program and allows for advances, and includes new items relevant to unemployment insurance.
 In addition, changes in tax rules relating to deductions against non-business income may have substantial benefits to persons holdings ownership interests in pass-through entities, which are common in real estate ownership and fund structures.

 CARES Act Employment Considerations